makoto/blockparty/README.md

-  -i, --id <id>            Id of party (obtain from UI /create page) --ropsten                Use Ropsten instead of local development network --admins <n>             Number of additional party admins to have -c, --cancelled          Whether to mark the party as cancelled -t, --coolingPeriod [n]  How long the cooling period is in seconds (default: 604800)
+  -i, --id <id>            Id of party (obtain from UI /create page) --ropsten                Use Ropsten instead of local development network --rinkeby                Use Rinkeby instead of local development network --mainnet                Use Mainnet instead of local development network --admins <n>             Number of additional party admins to have -c, --cancelled          Whether to mark the party as cancelled -t, --coolingPeriod [n]  How long the cooling period is in seconds (default: 604800)